 How does the saying go?
 Never judge a book by its cover.
-I can’t say I judged The Miniaturist, Jessie Burton’s debut novel, by its cover.
-However, I definitely bought it because I fell in love with the blue colour tones and the illustrations used to transform the cover into a fragment of a cabinet house.
+I can’t say I truly judged the worth of The Miniaturist, Jessie Burton’s debut novel, by its cover.
+However, I definitely bought it because I fell in love with its blue colour tones and the illustrations used to transform the cover into a fragment of a cabinet house.
 I don’t remember even paying any attention to the blurb to know if I was really interested in the story before buying it.
-So, the book quietly sat on my shelf during quite a few months until I decided to pick it up.
-When I finally did so, I was really pleasantly surprised!
+So, the book quietly sat on my bookshelves during a few months until I decided to pick it up.
+When I finally did so, I was pleasantly surprised!

 However, The Miniaturist has more to offer than mysteries that need solving.
-I found the writing style to be beautiful, as the words seemed to be chosen with great precision.
-Suddenly I wasn’t in my room anymore, but walking with Nella along the Amsterdam’s canals, or I could see all the scenes performed in front of my eyes, thanks to the suggestive descriptions, such as:
+I found the writing style to be beautiful, as the words seem to have been chosen with great precision.
+Suddenly, I wasn’t in my room anymore, but walking with Nella along the Amsterdam’s canals, or I could see all the scenes performed in front of my eyes, thanks to the suggestive descriptions, such as:

 “The Guild of Silversmiths’ feast chamber is large and full of people, whose faces blend into a blur of eyes and mouths and feathers bouncing off the brims of hats”.

 The Miniaturist is also a historically well-researched book which conveys the contradictions that existed in the Amsterdam of the time – a Calvinist puritan society, with severe moral standards, which deemed pleasurable things unnecessary, but that grew richer by trading such things.
 Marin encompasses well this conflict, as she criticises Nella’s love of marzipan, as sugar “makes people’s souls sick”, but harasses her brother to sell it.